-Nancy Biberman is an expert on green, affordable housing and community development with over thirty years of experience in advocating for greater equity and justice in New York City.
+Nancy Biberman is the Founder and President Emerita of WHEDco, a Bronx-based community development organization.
+She served as WHEDco’s Founding President for 25 years, from 1992 – 2017, and now serves as a Senior Advisor for Housing Development, where she oversees the development of Bronx Commons, WHEDco’s third affordable housing development.
+Ms. Biberman is an expert on green, affordable housing and community development with over thirty years of experience in advocating for greater equity and justice in New York City.
 She began her career as a Legal Services lawyer and went on to help create the SRO Law Project.
 While studying at Columbia University’s School of Architecture and Planning with a Revson Fellowship, she conceived and developed the West End Intergenerational Residence.
 Subsequently, she developed over 700 units of affordable housing in the Highbridge section of the Bronx.
-Ms. Biberman founded WHEDco in 1991 and has served as its President ever since.
 Ms. Biberman has received the Paul Davidoff Award for Leadership in Housing and Equal Opportunity from the American Planning Association, the Fannie Baer Besser Award for Public Service from Rutgers Law School, and a James A. Johnson Fellowship from the Fannie Mae Foundation.
 Ms. Biberman received her BA from Barnard College of Columbia University and her JD from Rutgers University School of Law.
 She serves on the Board of Directors of Hostos Community College Foundation and the Freelancers Union Insurance Company.

 Jodi Benjamin-Schneider is a literacy educator in the New Haven Public Schools.
 She directs an annual Shakespeare production for students in Grades 5-8.
 She serves on the Executive Board of New Haven Reads, a one on one tutoring non-profit servicing over 550 students per week who are struggling with literacy skills.
 Ms. Benjamin-Schneider is a Board Member of The Point, an organization dedicated to youth development and the cultural and economic revitalization in the Hunts Point section of the Bronx.
 She is also a member of the Programming Committee for Friends of the Children in Harlem, a mentoring organization which pairs a professional mentor with a student for their entire childhood, kindergarten through graduation.
 Ms. Benjamin-Schneider is passionate about advocacy initiatives that work toward improving outcomes for students, and that give students access to the great education they all deserve.